cryptechdev/wasm-deploy/README.md

 ./deploy --help
 ```

 Messages sent through wasm deploy are searched for `&<contract_name>` and replaced with the contract address.
 This allows you to send messages to other contracts without having to manually insert the address.
-Currently There is no way to escape the `&` character so a future update will likely provide a fix for this.

 ```bash
 ./deploy --help
 ```